phorton1/Arduino-fridgeController/docs/readme.md

   sensors**
 - a single **2 pin JST connector** for connection to an optional **mechanical thermostat**
-- a **3 pin JST connector** for output to an external **WS2812B LED*s* that can be mounted on the controller, and/or outside of the cabinet for a general visual indication of the state of the freezer.
+- a **3 pin JST connector** for output to external **WS2812B LED*s** that can be mounted on the controller, and/or outside of the cabinet for a general visual indication of the state of the system and inverter/compressor.

 ![home_controller_diagram.jpg](images/home_controller_diagram.jpg)